ltelab/disdrodb/CONTRIBUTING.rst

 .. note::
-	To maintain consitency, make sure to stick to version defined in the `.pre-commit-config.yaml` file.
+	To maintain consistency, make sure to stick to the version defined in the `.pre-commit-config.yaml` file.
 This version will be used in the CI.